wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-export.md

 This article provides directions for exporting a BACPAC of your Azure SQL database with the [Azure preview portal](https://manage.windowsazure.cn).

-A BACPAC is a .bacpac file that contains a database schema and data.
-For details, see Backup Package (.bacpac) in [Data-tier Applications](https://msdn.microsoft.com/zh-cn/library/ee210546.aspx).
+A [BACPAC](https://msdn.microsoft.com/zh-cn/library/ee210546.aspx#Anchor_4) is a .bacpac file that contains a database schema and data.
+The primary use case for a BACPAC is to move a database from one server to another, to [migrate a local database to the cloud](/documentation/articles/sql-database-cloud-migrate), and for archiving an existing database in an open format.

-> [AZURE.NOTE] Azure SQL Database automatically creates backups for every user database.
+> [AZURE.NOTE] BACPACs are not intended to be used for backup and restore operations.
+Azure SQL Database automatically creates backups for every user database.
 For details, see [Business Continuity Overview](/documentation/articles/sql-database-business-continuity).

 The BACPAC is exported into an Azure storage blob container that you can download once the operation successfully completes.